lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 So I began to understand a little more about recurrent neural network, recommender systems, reinforcement learning.
 But it should be still shallow understanding without thinking out the code by my own.

 I began to take some Kaggle competions.
-I took 4 competations as of Jan 2023.
-It was really funny to writ some PyTorch code to solve problems.
+I took 4 competions as of Jan 2023.
+It was really funny to write out some PyTorch code to solve problems.
 I recorded all these learning process in my GitHub project which named neural-networks-and-zhiwei-learning.
 It has 533 commits as of today.

+I started to self doubt my switch to machine learning field as I have 1.25 million CNY of debt or mortgage.
+Jobless becomes painful.

+My father gave me 45000 CNY to spend this hard time.
+My wife began to help me pay half of monthly mortgage payments.
+I began to apply full stack engineer or data engineer job.
+I did the test of the data engineer contractor position of Standard Chartered bank.
+This is my first time to do such test of this position.
+I knew the problems are easy but I just couldn't give good answer to them.

+I attended the interview of the full stack engineer position of Standard Chartered bank.
+Failing to answer some basic knowledge of JVM made me embarrassed.

+One of the lesson is to my field, for the long term view, I should prepare for the interview questions better.
+I should read the related materials again and again and do some experiements.

+I was questioning my decision to buy house last year.
+I already knew the strategy of China government to develop economy by making the China a big construction land couldn't continue.
+The 10 years in 2020 to 2030 of China will collapse without falling apart.
+There was a famous book about it.
+I followed the author in Twitter for long time and trust what she says.
+I thought that I learned English well to work for global companies will saved me in this bad economics.

+I seems wrong.
+The market value of my house in Guangzhou dropped down from around 2 million to around 1.7 million.
+It made the case worsen.
+But not only me, a lot of people are suffering.
+And the recruiters told me that China and the global economics are bad in this year.
+There were many layoffs.